Juvenile Crimes Florida

 At this step the juvenile’s case will be assigned to a Juvenile Probation Officer, who receives a copy of the charge from law enforcement or the court and will contact the juvenile and his/her family to gather information about the juvenile and family.

-The Juvenile Probation Officer then makes a recommendation to the State Attorney’s Office, taking into account the protection of the community, holding the juvenile accountable to the victim and addressing the juvenile’s needs (and preventing future instances of delinquent behavior).
+The Juvenile Probation Officer then makes recommendations to the State Attorney’s Office regarding protection to the community, accountability and addressing the juvenile’s needs.

 Sometimes the juvenile may be referred to a diversion program.
 If the juvenile completes the program, no further court action will be pursued by the state attorney.
-However, if the juvenile fails to complete the program, the state attorney will file a petition with the juvenile division of the circuit court, formally charging the youth with the delinquent offense.
+However, if the juvenile fails to complete the program, the state attorney will file a petition with the circuit court’s juvenile division containing formal charges.
 It is a good idea to get an attorney fast so we can try and avoid filing of charges and get your son or daughter into a court diversion type program.

 Teen Court is another program (similar to Pre-trial diversion) that allows first-time juvenile defendants to come before their peers to be judged instead of going to juvenile court.
 To get into teen court, the State’s attorney’s office must approve the case.
 Call Attorney Douctre to see if your son or daughter is eligible and if he can get him/her in.
 Do not wait until the last minute.
 Once decisions are made on the case, it is very difficult to change the State Attorney’s mind.
 Teen Court puts the juvenile on trial to determine a sentence (the juvenile must admit guilt to the charge).
 All the participants except the judge are teenagers.
 The Jury will decide a sentence which may include such penalties as community service, restitution (payment to the victim for his/her losses), an apology, a reading assignment, an essay, a tour of the county jail, and serving as a Teen Court juror in future case.
 If the juvenile successfully completes Teen Court, the juvenile criminal charges will be dropped.
 If the juvenile does not complete Teen Court, the case will be sent back to the juvenile criminal court for prosecution.